Nontuberculous Mycobacterial Lung Disease

 Offers Telehealth

-Timothy Aksamit is an Intensive Care Medicine provider in Virginia Beach, Virginia.
+Timothy Aksamit is an Intensive Care Medicine provider practicing medicine in Virginia Beach, Virginia.
 Dr. Aksamit is rated as an Elite provider by MediFind in the treatment of Nontuberculous Mycobacterial Lung Disease.
-His top areas of expertise are Bronchiectasis, Nontuberculous Mycobacterial Lung Disease, Mycobacterium Avium Complex Infections, and Chronic Obstructive Pulmonary Disease (COPD).
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Bronchiectasis, Nontuberculous Mycobacterial Lung Disease, Mycobacterium Avium Complex Infections, and Chronic Obstructive Pulmonary Disease (COPD).

 Elite in Nontuberculous Mycobacterial Lung Disease